AI Use Cases/Professional Services

 Revenue & Operational Impact

-The operational cost is measurable: firms lose 8-12% of potential account expansion revenue annually because marketing can't systematically identify when a client relationship is ready for growth.
+The operational cost is real: expansion revenue leaks away because marketing can't systematically identify when a client relationship is ready for growth - the moment passes, and the client hires someone else for the adjacent work.
 Proposal turnaround suffers when marketing must manually request engagement history from project teams.
 Sales cycles extend because account-based campaigns lack precision - they target accounts based on company size or industry rather than actual project performance, resource gaps, or historical win patterns.
 Managing directors spend cycles answering "Do we have capacity?" questions instead of coaching opportunities.

 Why Generic Tools Fail